UlrikAtItWrk/FluentMasker/Docs/ComplianceGuide.md

 }

-// Search example: When you need to find sessions for a specific email var searchEmail = "sophie.anderson@email.com";
+// Search example: When you need to find sessions for a specific email
+// ⚠️ In production, load _analyticsSecret from secure storage (see warning above) var searchEmail = "sophie.anderson@email.com";
 var hashedEmail = new HashRule(
     HashAlgorithmType.SHA256,